 Although activities constituting “work” are not permitted, training is allowed.

 Training provides an excellent opportunity to build on existing skills or even add new ones.
-Many organisations already offer training opportunities, but for those that don’t, it may be worth recommending employees take part in online training courses, such as The Skills Toolkit provided by the Government.
+Many organisations already offer training opportunities but for those that don’t, it may be worth recommending employees take part in government-funded online training courses such as The Skills Toolkit.